parithoshpoojary/soldiers-health-monitoring-and-position-tracking-system/README.md

 There is an enormous horizon of possibilities which could be offered - new designs, advanced system could be introduced to improve the conditions and efficiency of the system, and by introducing AI/ML algorithms we can predict out in near future if any soldier might require medical attention beforehand, other than this it can also predict whether a component or sensor might need attention or replacement.
 Other improvements that can be included is implementing advanced security protocols/techniques on the wireless RF modules so as to make the whole process of transmission and receiving sensors data more secure and reliable.

+## Contributing

+To contribute to the repository, open an issue or a pull request.